 The Magnolia blends both indoor and outdoor areas.
 If you rent out the Magnolia, you will have free rein of the entire mountaintop.
 There’s plenty of room for outdoor festivities, indoor soirees, and some quiet time with your partner away from the hustle-and-bustle all at the same time.

-Above the Mists evokes a very particular image with its name – you and your partner, standing together overlooking the pale mist winding about the Smoky Mountains.
+Above the Mists evokes a very particular image with its name – you and your partner, standing together overlooking the pale mist winding about the Smokey Mountains.
 This is a much smaller and more intimate venue, focused on a blissful outdoors experience.
 You can have a ceremony with just your partner, or invite up to 40 guests, all at affordable prices.

 Above the Mists gives you a lot of options for outdoor spots where you and your loved one can dedicate yourself to each other – mountainside patios, a riverside, a vineyard, an intimate gazebo, and more.